numpy/numpy/doc/source/reference/arrays.classes.rst

    :func:`__array_ufunc__` operations return :obj:`NotImplemented`, a
    :exc:`TypeError` is raised.

-   .. note:: In addition to ufuncs, :func:`__array_ufunc__` also
+   .. note:: We intend to re-implement numpy functions as (generalized)
-      overrides the behavior of :func:`numpy.matmul`, even though it is not a ufunc.
-But it can be thought of as :ref:`generalized universal functions<c-api.generalized-ufuncs>` (which are
-      overridden).
-Indeed, we intend to rewrite :func:`numpy.matmul` as such, and possibly do the same to other relevant functions, such as :func:`numpy.median`, :func:`numpy.argsort`, etc.
+       Ufunc, in which case it will become possible for them to be overridden by the ``__array_ufunc__`` method.
+A prime candidate is :func:`~numpy.matmul`, which currently is not a Ufunc, but could be relatively easily be rewritten as a (set of) generalized Ufuncs.
+The same may happen with functions such as :func:`~numpy.median`, :func:`~numpy.min`, and :func:`~numpy.argsort`.

    Like with some other special methods in python, such as ``__hash__`` and ``__iter__``, it is possible to indicate that your class does *not*